reisir/tools/pages/01.home/01.testing/docs.md

 icons in image descriptions do not work :/

-heheh i added an ssh key pls work now
+heheh i gave the grav user permission to use the ssh key pls work

 ![[i=untwirl]](vlcsnap.png "vlcsnap")